dcowen91/home/src/posts/starseries_4_preview.md

 15: Tyloo (0-3)

-MVP PK and Tyloo are both explicitlt not bad teams, but they are also both explicitly unexceptional teams with unexceptional talent levels compared to the rest of the teams in attendance.
+MVP PK and Tyloo are both explicitly not bad teams, but they are also both explicitly unexceptional teams with unexceptional talent levels compared to the rest of the teams in attendance.
 Tyloo might surprise a team and steal a map, but the group stage being best-of-three affairs should prevent them from chaining surprise victories into a quarterfinals appearance.

 ### New year, new roster, old problems